ChemloverYuchen/BioScore/README.md

 conda env create -f environment.yml
 ```

+Also, the BioScore Conda environment has been archived using `conda-pack` and is available on [Zenodo](https://zenodo.org/records/15833668).

 ## 2 Usage

 You can use the provided checkpoints or train your own BioScore to score any biological complexes as follows.